 Accelerated Irrigation Benefit Program (AIBP):

-- To concentrate on speedier fulfillment of continuous Major and Medium Irrigation including National Projects.
+- To concentrate on speedier fulfilment of continuous Major and Medium Irrigation including National Projects.

 Har Khet Ko Pani (HKKP):